And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 Product messaging is the most ownable part of the package design process.
 You can grab market share from competitive brands if your message resonates in a new way with CPG consumers.

 Communication is both verbal and nonverbal.
 The words on the package may only resonate if the layout is in a specific way, presented in the exact order to match the buyer’s journey.
 Most consumer products are low-involvement buying decisions.
-Your product has approximately three seconds to make it’s pitch to the consumer.
+Your product has approximately three seconds to pitch to the consumer.
 The short and condensed decision time makes it all the more important to ensure that your messages are presented in the right order and are differentiated and memorable.

 Brand Recall For Line Extension